 Can we configure extruder in a such a way to perform a plurality of pre-processing and post-processing operations?
 For example, can we upcycle and make pasta in one operation?
-Can we combine extruder and an ultra-high pasteurization device to make the hummus-like dip, spread, and puree?
+Can we combine the extruder with an ultra-high pasteurization device to make the hummus-like dip, spread, and puree?
 Can we minimize the extruder to use in any kitchen?
-Build in a kitchen sink?
+Build it into a kitchen sink?

 Use case #8: By-product and food waste owners